Class of 2018

 I worked for several years in Fundraising and Grant Writing for different non-profits and political campaigns.
 I was the Deputy Finance Director for Cutler for Maine where I was in charge of compliance with State election laws, building a voter database, and prospect research.
 After the campaign, I joined the Emanuel and Pauline A. Lerner Foundation as the Grants Administrator.

 Why did you choose to attend the University of Maine School of Law?

 Every time I met a lawyer I would ask them what their advice would be for someone considering law school.
 Each one encouraged me to pursue my interest.
-Because of my experiences using personal data to build successful fundraising strategies, I became really interested in how our personal data is used, and the ethical and legal obligations that business have to protect our data.
+Because of my experiences using personal data to build successful fundraising strategies, I became really interested in how our personal data is used, and the ethical and legal obligations that businesses have to protect our data.
 I knew that I wanted to be a lawyer in order to be a part of that, but didn’t know how to articulate what that meant.
 (I got a lot of strange looks from lawyers and non-lawyers alike when I said I wanted to practice in data law.)
 When I began applying to law schools I saw an article about Maine Law’s Information Privacy Summer Institute, and I knew it was the right place to be.

 A year after I was accepted, I was a student in the Summer Institute when the Law School announced the newly approved Certificate in Information Privacy Law.
 It was confirmation that I had made the right choice.